Eco-Flow/training/docs/nfcore_rnaseq.md

 <br/>
 Hopefully you found that you require:

-a genome (in fasta)
+* a genome (in fasta)

-an annotation (in gtf or gff3)
+* an annotation (in gtf or gff3)

-and

-an input samplesheet that contains links to the raw RNA-Seq fastq data
+* an input samplesheet that contains links to the raw RNA-Seq fastq data
 </details>
 <br/>